4 min read

 Deploying the right SMS helps achieve RP 1173 goals

-For pipeline operators with an existing SMS, integrating an RP 1173-compliant SMS also requires a systematic, measured gap analysis approach in which you are fully able to:
+For pipeline operators with an existing SMS, integrating an RP 1173-compliant SMS also requires a systematic, measured gap analysis approach in which operators are able to fully:

-- Understand the maturity of your existing SMS
+- Understand the maturity of the existing SMS

 - Understand what the new SMS does